Dust Dynamics in AGN Winds: A New Mechanism For Multiwavelength AGN Variability: Results

-To understand how the RDIs affect the dynamics of the dusty torus, we first consider the resulting morphology within the region.
-In Figure \ref{fig:fullbox_gas_t}, we show the temporal evolution of the gas (left) and the dust (right) column densities for a run with $\rm N_{H}\sim 10^{24} cm^{-2}$ and $\grainsize \sim 1 \micron$ in the x-z plane within $z \sim 0-9 \, \Lscale$ at $t\sim (0, 0.3, 0.5) \, t_{\rm \text{acc}}$.
-The plots show the radiation-driven wind successfully being launched with strong gas-dust coupling and structure formation in the form of elongated filaments on large-scales.
+To understand how the RDIs affect the dynamics of the dusty torus, we first consider the resulting morphology within a relatively small patch within the torus.
+However, as we are not modelling the entire region around the AGN, we cannot draw definitive conclusions about how the RDIs affect the overall morphology of the AGN torus or its geometry.
+The results we present in Figure \ref{fig:fullbox_gas_t} show the temporal evolution of the gas (left) and the dust (right) column densities for a run with $\rm N_{H}\sim 10^{24} cm^{-2}$ and $\grainsize \sim 1 \micron$ in the $xz$ plane within $z \sim 0-9 \, \Lscale$ at $t\sim (0, 0.3, 0.5) \, t_{\rm \text{acc}}$.
+These plots illustrate the successful launch of a radiation-driven wind with strong gas-dust coupling and the formation of elongated filaments on large scales.
 At $t \sim 0$, the fluid is vertically stratified as per our initial conditions.
 The RDIs have growth times that are short relative to the flow time, with the largest scale modes growing at a fraction ($\sim 10^{-1}$) of wind acceleration time.
 While the instabilities are within the linear regime, the gas and negatively charged dust develop density perturbations in the form of sinusoidal waves at an inclination angle $\sim - \Bangle^0$ from the vertical axis.
 As the instabilities evolve non-linearly, the inclined filaments begin aligning with the vertical axis forming elongated structures that continue to accelerate upwards.

-The center of the wind, which we define as the region containing a dominant fraction of the dust ($60\%$ by mass of the dust within the central region with $20\%$ below and above the region), reaches a height similar to that expected for a perfectly coupled homogeneous fluid without any RDIs present.
+The centre of the wind, which we define as the region containing a dominant fraction of the dust ($60\%$ by mass of the dust within the central region with $20\%$ below and above the region), reaches a height similar to that expected for a perfectly coupled homogeneous fluid without any RDIs present.
 However, we find that only $\sim 50 \%$ of the gas remains within such heights, with roughly $40 \%$ of the gas ``lagging'' behind the wind.
-This suggests that while there exists strong micro-scale coupling between the dust and the gas through drag forces, the overall fluid is not perfectly coupled resulting in a significant fraction of the dust ``leading'' in-front of the gas.
+This suggests that while there exists strong micro-scale coupling between the dust and the gas through drag forces, the overall fluid is not perfectly coupled resulting in a significant fraction of the dust ``leading'' in front of the gas.